Simple data protection tips for SMEs

 When you add an attachment to an email, how can you make sure it stays secure?
 If you give your banking details to your accountant, you certainly wouldn’t want them to store or forward it to a third party without your knowledge.

-Technology is continuously developing, and now some Cloud storage solutions (such as Nimbox) offer encrypted file sharing with password-protected download links and the ability to receive a notification when the recipient downloads or amends a file you own.
+Technology is continuously developing, and now some Cloud storage solutions (such as Nimbox) offer data protection through encrypted file sharing with password-protected download links and the ability to receive a notification when the recipient downloads or amends a file you own.

 That way you know exactly who is reading or making any changes to your files.